siriusctrl/COMP90024-CCC-notes/README.md

         - The cluster manager and Spark appplication is hosted on the cluster.
     - > Client [1]
         - The driver program is hosted on the same computer that is not part of the cluster, while the cluster manager and executors are hosted on the cluster.
+- > [2017 Q2] B What is the Apache Hadoop Resilient Distributed Dataset (RDD) operation type that triggers RDD evaluations?
+Which operation type does not trigger RDD evaluations?
+[2]
+    - Spark's RDDs provide two kinds of operations: transformations and actions, where only actions such as reduce or collect trigger the evaluation.
+So transformation does not trigger RDD evaluations.

 ## Week 10.1 – Security and Clouds
 1. Why is security so important?